Automotive Fuel Systems (incl. SCR)

 Market dynamics, legislation, technology

-Keeping track of this multitude of developments is increasingly difficult.
-In response to needs expressed by market participants, The ITB Group is offering a two-pronged approach for highlighting developments and analyses pertaining to the automotive fuel system market.
-The key elements of ITB’s approach will include:
+The ITB Group offers a dynamic two-pronged approach for highlighting developments and analyses in the automotive fuel systems market.
+The key elements of ITB’s approach include:

-- Web-based Portal – provides ongoing updates concerning developments in the fuel system market pertaining to government regulations, new technologies, fuels or suppliers.
+- Web-based Portal – provides ongoing updates concerning developments in the fuel systems market pertaining to government regulations, new technologies, fuels or suppliers.

-- Annual Multiclient Report – will comprise the traditional annual update of key technical and legislative developments together with an overview of the business dynamics of the fuel system supply base.
+- Industry-Funded Report – update of key technical, legislative and market developments together with an overview of the business dynamics of the automotive fuel system supply base.